microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

     if (kind == ExtendedActivationKind::Launch)
     {
         // App is launched in Foreground.
-So intercept toast activators via Foreground event const auto token = AppNotificationManager::Default().ToastActivated([](const auto&, const ToastActivatedEventArgs& toastActivatedEventArgs)
+So intercept Notification activators via Foreground event const auto token = AppNotificationManager::Default().AppNotificationActivated([](const auto&, const AppNotificationActivatedEventArgs& notificationActivatedEventArgs)
         {
-                ProcessToastArgs(toastActivatedEventArgs);
+                ProcessNotificationArgs(notificationActivatedEventArgs);
         });

         // App does Foreground Stuff Here

         // Cleanup
-        AppNotificationManager::Default().ToastActivated(token);
+        AppNotificationManager::Default().AppNotificationActivated(token);
     }
     else if (kind == ExtendedActivationKind::ToastNotification)
     {
-        auto toastActivatedEventArgs = args.Data().as<ToastActivatedEventArgs>();
+        auto notificationActivatedEventArgs = args.Data().as<AppNotificationActivatedEventArgs>();
-        ProcessToastArgs(toastActivatedEventArgs);
+        ProcessNotificationArgs(notificationActivatedEventArgs);
     }

     return 0;
 }
 ```

-## Unpackaged app Toast Registration
+## Unpackaged app Notification Registration

-Similar to packaged apps, unpackaged apps can also Register themselves to send toasts and act as
+Similar to packaged apps, unpackaged apps can also Register to send app notifications and act as
-targets for toast activation events.
+targets for activation events.
 There is one basic difference in the Registration for
 Unpackaged apps versus their packaged counterparts: they will need to specify their own friendly App
 DisplayName and IconUri since they don't have an app manifest file that contains the same.